Seeed-Studio/wiki-documents/docs/Grove-I2C_Thermocouple_Amplifier-MCP9600.md

 !!!Note
         The  Grove - I2C Thermocouple Amplifier (MCP9600) do support Type K, J, T, N, S, E, B and R on hardware, however, at present, our library do not support any other kind of thermocouple except K type.
-If you have any needs in this regard, please contact our email: [techsupport@seeed.cc](techsupport@seeed.cc).